IgniteUI/indigo-design-docfx/en/components/progress.md

 ## Progress

-Use the Progress Component Symbol to establish clarity and expectancy about the progression and completion of a task that takes longer to finish.
-The Progress component also works very well for scenarios where the completion of a larger workflow is dependant on the completion of a set of simpler and smaller tasks such as order fulfillment or file upload/download.
+Use the Progress Component to establish clarity and expectancy about the progression and completion of a task that takes longer to finish.
+The Progress component also works very well for scenarios where the completion of a larger workflow is dependent on the completion of a set of simpler and smaller tasks, such as order fulfillment or file upload/download.
 The Progress is visually identical to the [Ignite UI for Angular Linear Progress Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/linear_progress.html) & [Ignite UI for Angular Circular Progress Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/circular_progress.html)

 ### Progress Demo